gorkamunoz/rl_opts/README.md

   an expert equipped with a pre-trained policy.
 The latter is based on the benchmark strategies common in the literature.
 - <a href="tutorials/tutorial_benchmarks.ipynb" style="text-decoration:none">Benchmarks
-  </a> : shows how to obtain and launch the strategies used to benchmark the performance of the RL agents.
+  </a> : shows how launch various benchmark strategies with which to
+  compare the trained RL agents.

 ### Package structure